Here is the general timeline for applying to PA school

 - If you don't yet have a LinkedIn account, create one.
 Take some time to design an attractive profile, upload your resume and outline your accomplishments.
 Make it look professional with a nice cover photo and a mission statement that will impress employers and future graduate school ADCOMS.

 - Go a step further and start sharing your ideas and experiences about medicine, important healthcare topics, mission trips, volunteer experience, etc., as status updates, forum posts, or blog articles.
-Demonstrate your deep yearning to help people along with your understanding of the current medical landscape.
+Demonstrate your deep yearning to help people and your understanding of the current medical landscape.

 - Start thinking about the GRE.
 Most, but not all schools will require the GRE.
 Consider taking the GRE in winter or early spring.